DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2/README.md

 ![TR-Cowbell v1.2 Schematic](https://user-images.githubusercontent.com/49322231/209724851-b4f27ea0-9ad4-4217-b441-76008834c743.jpg)

-Here's an easy to digest pinout where the hard traces are connected.
+Here's an easy to digest pinout, where hard traces are connected.
 You still must use the Pico's GP# to access them.
-There's board.I2C scheme on the Pico like with Adafruit boards like the Feather.
+There's no board.I2C scheme on the Pico like with Adafruit boards like the Feather or other custom UF2 firmware.
 The TR-Cowbell uses the stock Circuit Python Pi Pico UF2... which makes updating the Pico to the latest firmware version a breeze from CircuitPython.org/downloads

 ![Pi_Pico_TR-Cowbell_v1 2_Pinouts](https://user-images.githubusercontent.com/49322231/209758656-4a6b348c-e658-4575-bb5c-c633fbf357ce.png)